richsalz/trust-store-comparison/README.md

 table/column cleverness.
 Put all three files in the same directory and point your browser there.

+## make-github-page

+Makes a listing of the Akamai permissive-set (a/k/a our global Trust Store) in markdown format.
+If you have a ../trust-store repository exists, it will copy the file over, check it in, and push it to GitHub.

 ## make-ski-page

 Generates an HTML page called `dup-ski.html` (with links to show the certs)